First community microgrid for NSW

 The microgrid will draw on the electricity stored in the batteries to allow the communities to power themselves independently during outages caused by bushfires, stores and peak holiday periods.

-Endeavour Energy is undertaking final testing to commission the community microgrid on Thursday 28 November 2024.
+Endeavour Energy had planned to undertake final testing to commission the community microgrid on Thursday 28 November 2024.

 Please see our FAQs to understand what will happen during commissioning.